Classic English Scones with Raisins

 Storage

-Scones are best the day they are baked but will keep for 1-2 days at room temperature.
-Scones can be packed into bags and frozen for up to a month.
-Warm the scones in a 200F oven to revive the texture.
+Scones are best the day they’re baked but will keep for 1-2 days at room temperature.
+Never refrigerate baked scones as they will stale faster.
+Scones can be packed into bags and frozen for up to 3 months.
+Warm the scones in a 200°F oven to revive the texture.

-- You can either arrange the components on separate serving plates or use a 3 tier dessert stand.
+- Arrange the components on separate serving plates or use a 3 tier dessert stand.

 - For the first course serve dainty tea sandwiches.
 These should be placed on the bottom tier of the stand.